Skip to main content

 tar -xf Full-History-DB-Shard-0.tar.gz --directory ./import-db

-The reconstruction workspace should look as follows (irrelevant files omitted):
+When reconstructing a partial history, the workspace should look as follows (irrelevant files omitted):

 .